B-Mags/Audio-Engineering-How-Tos/RecordingStudioUserGuide.md

 ### Settings

-1. Onyx Mic Preamps <br>
+### 1. Onyx Mic Preamps <br>

-   a.
-Depress the +48V button to engage the Big Knob's phantom power. <br>
+1. Depress the +48V button to engage the Big Knob's phantom power.
-   b.
-Depress the ½ button to allow audio from microphone to come through studio monitors. <br>
+2. Depress the ½ button to allow audio from microphone to come through studio monitors.
-   - This button should be illuminated green at all times. <br>
+    - This button should be illuminated green at all times.
-   c.
-Disengage Stereo Pan to ensure recorded audio is recorded to both left and right channels. <br>
+3. Disengage Stereo Pan to ensure recorded audio is recorded to both left and right channels.
-   d.
-Raise the 1(L) knob to a suitable playback volume. <br>
+4. Raise the 1(L) knob to a suitable playback volume.
-   e.
-Move to the back plate of the Big Knob and locate the REC SRC SELECT button in the USB section.
+5. Move to the back plate of the Big Knob and locate the REC SRC SELECT button in the USB section.
 This button should be depressed, which will select the ½ input as the recording source within the computer's DAW. <br>

-3. Playback From Computer Input <br>
+### 2. Playback From Computer Input <br>
    a.
 Depress the USB button to allow audio from the computer to come through the studio monitors.
 (This button should be illuminated green at all times.) <br>
-4. Studio Monitors <br>
+7. Studio Monitors <br>
    a.
 Depress both A and B buttons in the Monitor Select section of the board. <br>
    - The gain for each monitor is controlled by its corresponding TRIM knob located above the A and B buttons. <br>
    b.
 Depress the Mono button located just below the Big Knob. <br>